-Unfortunately, card renewals cannot be done online.
-To renew your card, you are required to mail a letter with all your information 6–90 days before expiration.
+You will receive a letter from the Department of Health 60–90 days prior to the expiration of your current medical marijuana card, with options for renewal.
 If your card expires and you have not extended it, you will be required to go through the new application process.

 I’m From Out of State, How to I Buy Medical Marijuana?

 Out of state medical marijuana patients will not be able to purchase cannabis in Illinois dispensaries, even if they have a current/valid registration card from their home state.
 Only medical patients with a valid Illinois MMJ ID card are eligible to purchase weed from a state licensed dispensary.